FullStackTypeScriptCourse/course_material/04_ts/Exercise4.md

 3. Use the steps in this [guide](https://www.sitepoint.com/how-to-migrate-a-react-app-to-typescript/) to add types to your project.

 #### Upload your solutions to github
-1. Create a new folder on your github repo called `week4_ts`
+1. Create a new folder on your github repo called `Course day4_ts`
-2. Both part 1 and 2 of the exercise should be available as a full project in the `week4_ts` folder.
+2. Both part 1 and 2 of the exercise should be available as a full project in the `Course day4_ts` folder.
 3. Remember to add a README.md file to the project with instructions on how to run the project.